scrabbletank/farhome-rules/rulesdoc.md

 Add a proficiency die for every level above cantrip.

-#### Radiant Light
-*Cantrip*
 ___
-- **Casting Time:** 6 AP
-- **Range:** 5
-- **Duration:** instant
-- **Damage Type:** Holy

-A ray of radiant light blasts a target creature in range.
-The creature makes a dexterity save vs your spellcasting.
-On a fail they take 1 wound, or 2 wounds if they are undead.

-Add a target for every level above cantrip.

-#### Spare From Death
-*Cantrip*
-___
-- **Casting Time:** 4 AP
-- **Range:** Touch
-- **Duration:** instant

-Magically slow the heart and prevent blood loss.
-Make a Medicine check using your spellcasting for the roll, adding a bad die for every temporary wound missing.
-On success the target is stabilized and will regain consciousness in 10 minutes.

-Add a superior die for every level above cantrip.

-#### Vine Whip
-*Cantrip*
-___
-- **Casting Time:** 5 AP
-- **Range:** 5 (10)
-- **Duration:** instant

-Magically influence a plant to attack or grapple a nearby creature.
-Choose a location in range to grow a plant, or take control of a small or larger plant within 10 tiles.
-The plant grows a bramble whip it can use to attack creatures in melee range.
-You may use the plant to make an attack or grapple roll, using your spellcasting roll for the attack.
-On hit they take 1 wound die in damage, or 1 wound on crit.

-The plant lasts for 1 minute after which it returns to its original shape.

-Add a wound die for every level above cantrip.

 #### Light
 *Cantrip*
-___
 - **Casting Time:** 6 AP
 - **Range:** Touch
 - **Duration:** concentration, 10 minutes.